COVID-19 Updates: uc.edu/publichealth

 One piece of advice to students: Introduce yourself to and get to know your professors!
 These people will be your references and advocates later in life; you will want them to remember your name when the semester is over.

-Bachelor of Arts, double major in Cultural Anthropology & Social Complexity Archaeology – University of Cincinnati
+Bachelor of Arts, Cultural Anthropology and Social Complexity Archaeology – University of Cincinnati

 One piece of advice for students: don’t be afraid to try something new and learn to be ok with failure.
 UC offers opportunities to explore any kind of interest you have – academic, social, career-focused – so try something new every semester!
 And remember, no one is an expert the first time they try something, so don’t feel dissuaded if you fail the first time or first few times.